[Solved] How To Get Water Out Of Charging Port

 Insert Foreign Objects Into The Charging Port

 Don't stick things like tissues, paper towels, and cotton swabs into your phone's charging port.
 Any sharp objects, like a toothpick, can cause more damage inside the charging port.
-Some of them can sit on your phone's charging contact or leave debris, stopping your lightning accessory or USB cable from contacting the port and resulting in a faulty charging port.
+They can also leave fibers or debris behind, stopping your lightning accessory or USB cable from contacting the port and resulting in a faulty charging port.

 Using A Hairdryer/ Use Heat On Your Device

 Exposing your phone to the sun for an extended period or using ovens or hair dryers to dry your iPhone can also cause more damage.
-Components such as seals, batteries, and screens aren't as heat resistant and can become overheated, thereby losing their effectiveness.
+Parts such as seals, batteries, and screens can overheat and lose their effectiveness.

 Leave Your Phone In A Bowl Of Dry Rice

-While it's a common solution among many people and may be effective in removing moisture, it isn't recommended.
-The rice may absorb water, but there's a good chance that debris from the rice will seep into your device, which can cause more problems.
+While it's a common solution among many people, it isn't recommended.
+The rice may absorb some moisture, but there's a good chance that debris from the rice will seep into your device, which can cause more problems.

 Phone in a bowl of rice